Mohamed Omar Hagi Mohamoud: Formal education and early life

 Mohamed was born and raised in Hargeisa.
 He began his early Mal'amad Qur'an and primary schooling in 1986 in Hargeisa, which was disrupted by the Somali Civil War in 1988.
 Mohamed continued his primary and intermediate formal education from Sheikh Madar and Biyo Dha'ay schools soon after Somaliland restored its sovereignty from the union with Somalia in 1991.
 Mohamed studied business administration and project management at local colleges in Hargeisa.
-He later moved to the United Kingdom for his higher education where he studied political science, security studies, and international development and philosophy.
+He is later sponsored by his wife to the United Kingdom and started his higher education where he studied political science, security studies, and international development and philosophy.

 Mohamed obtained all his higher education degrees in the United Kingdom.
 He did his PhD in Politics and International Relations at Manchester Metropolitan University.
 He subsequently attended the University of Warwick where he completed his BA Honours in Political Science, a Postgraduate Degree in Security Studies and a Masters Degree in Politics and International Studies.